| Layer | Description | Example |

 fill = "Gini Coefficient Quintile")

-Or, we can put them all onto one graph:
+Alternatively, we can put all 5 density plots onto one graph as follows:

 theme_minimal() +